kbjakex/tiralab-calculator/README.md

 <img src="https://raw.githubusercontent.com/kbjakex/tiralab-calculator/main/documentation/images/calculator.png" width="300">

+For the peer reviews: feel free to reach out for any questions or concerns or such on Discord - PM jetp250#8243 through [The Programmer's Hangout](https://discord.gg/programming).

 ### Project status

 The project is over halfway done.
 You can evaluate expressions such as `(2 - 3) / (4 - 5) * 13 + 4` and declare and use variables and functions.
 Input validation is quite good now and error messages more specific.
 The only major missing feature is unary operator support, but after that, all that remains to be done is add built-in constants/functions, improve error messages, add more operators and improve testing & code quality.